Welcome to Mercy!

 Mercy’s 4-year Seminar Program ensures that college is in focus from freshman year on.
 It includes a focus on college and career planning that is sensitive to the particular gifts and needs of each student.
 With a detailed roadmap from our director of college counseling, students and their parents navigate the college selection process—learning how to choose a college, how to think about future majors and careers, and how to access scholarships and financial aid.
 Mercy also offers students the chance to earn college credit through AP courses and through dual credit classes with Anne Arundel Community College.

-Through our STEM programs, arts programs, the Catherine McAuley Honors Program, athletic opportunities, and many clubs and extracurricular activities, there is something at Mercy for every student.
+Through our STEM programs, arts programs, the Law and Social Action Program, the Catherine McAuley Honors Program, athletic opportunities, and many clubs and extracurricular activities, there is something at Mercy for every student.

 Mercy is the presence of Catherine McAuley in the world.
 The founder of the sisters of Mercy, Catherine was a strong female leader who was devoted to the Catholic values of education, concern for the poor, compassion for the world, and service to community.
 Our devotion to God ensures that students leave Mercy ready to make a positive contribution to the world and live out Catherine's legacy for others.

 Mercy High School Baltimore admits students of any race, color, national/ethnic origin, or sexual orientation to all the rights, privileges, programs, and activities generally accorded or made available to students at Mercy.
 Mercy High School Baltimore does not discriminate on the basis of race, color, national or ethnic origin, or sexual orientation in the administration of its education policies, admission policies, scholarship and grant programs, athletic, and other school-administered programs.